viniciusgugelmin/trackit-de/README.md

 ## About The Project

-Driven project - cineflex
+Driven project - trackit

 ## Roadmap

-See the [open issues](https://github.com/viniciusgugelmin/cineflex-de/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/viniciusgugelmin/trackit-de/issues) for a list of proposed features (and known issues).

 ## Contributing